ojwb/survex/doc/datafile.rst

    the name of a person or group.
 Unless it is a single word you should put double quotes around it.
 Since Survex 1.4.23, you can double the quote character to include it in the string (see example above).

+   Survex 1.4.23 added support for an optional additional string to specify licensing information.

    Prior to Survex 1.4.17 there weren't any checks of the syntax.
 Essentially ``*copyright`` used to be treated like a named comment line.